Recent News

 Take Action!
 Say YES to Protecting Communities & Nature for Generations to Come

-Support our call for an impact assessment of the
+1029 letters were sent in support of our call for an impact assessment of the ‘Deep Geological Repository’

 The nuclear industry has unveiled its plans to permanently house Canada’s most long-lived radioactive waste at a proposed deep geological site in Northwestern Ontario.
 Yet, the project documents ignore transport risks, impacted communities, and Indigenous rights.